Updated on May 20, 2021

 Some other ways that a public right of way can be abandoned is when the public agency relocates the easement, subject to certain specific requirements, or when a road becomes impassable for vehicular travel and no public money was expended for maintenance for five years.
 However, for the second method, this does not apply if there is a public utility facility in place.
 In our next blog post, we will discuss some other methods a public right of way can be abandoned.

+Are you looking for a property easement disputes Los Angeles?
+Schorr Law has the top rated real estate attorneys Los Angeles, California.
 At Schorr Law, we are experienced in handling all types of easement matters.
 To see if you qualify for a free 30-minute consultation regarding your matter, please contact us by phone, email, or send us a message through our contact form.
+Call 310-954-1877 to schedule a consult.

 See related: What Is a Public Utility Easement (PUE)?